AmaliTech-Training-Academy/gep-devops/docs/05-monitoring-security-operations-I.md

 ## Monitoring Architecture

 The Event Planner Platform implements **comprehensive monitoring** across infrastructure, applications, and business metrics using AWS CloudWatch, custom dashboards, and automated alerting.
-There are also monitoring dashboards built on Grafana accessible to non-engineering teams without AWS console access.
+There are also monitoring dashboards built on Grafana accessible to non-engineering teams and engineers without the AWS console access.
+[Click here to Part II for details](./05-monitoring-security-operations-II.md).

-For Engineers who wants the technical documentation on the grafana dashboards.
-Refer to [Grafana Monitoring Plan](./GRAFANA-MONITORING-PLAN.md) and [Grafana Deployment Summary](./GRAFANA-DEPLOYMENT-SUMMARY.md)

-For Non-engineers, refer to the [Grafana Dashboard User Guide](./GRAFANA-DASHBOARD-USER-GUIDE.md), then [Click Here](https://api.sankofagrid.com/monitoring/) to access the dashboards.

 ### Monitoring Stack